extwiii/Todos-Nextjs/README.md

 npx prisma studio
 ```

-(Not recommended)

-- Also added endpoint for external users to use in app/api/todo/route.ts
+- `(Not recommended)` Also added endpoint for external users to use in app/api/todo/route.ts
   Api folder is special type and used for api calls only. route file is similar to page
   Creating GET POST function with export would be enough to expose our api.
-  To test this we need visit -> http://localhost:3000/api/todo
+  To test this we need to visit -> http://localhost:3000/api/todo

 - For authentication, we recommend to use [next-auth](https://next-auth.js.org/) with next.js

-- Deploy on Vercel
+## Deploy on Vercel

+- Sign up with your Github account to [Vercel](https://vercel.com/new) and select the repo.

+- We only need to override build command to migrate our prisma schema.
+Change `next build` to `npx prisma generate && next build`

+- Also add your `DATABASE_URL` to `Environment Variables` section

+- After seeing Congratulations! we can test our app on [Todos-App](https://todos-nextjs-vert.vercel.app/)

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- Also Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.